Home » Economy » Poverty in India

 Before the 1990s, when India had a closed economy, all of its residents had access to the resources they needed through the public distribution system.
 However, because of budgetary limitations and policy changes brought about by India’s entry into the global economy, the government was only able to deliver the resources that were required to the target population—those who were deserving of government aid.

 The government eventually adopted the Targeted Public Distribution System as a result.
-In other words, individuals who fall below the poverty line received food that was subsidized by the government.
-Given that poverty has a wide range of causes and characteristics; it is challenging to define it precisely.
+In other words, individuals who fall below the poverty line receive food that is subsidised by the government.
+Given that poverty has a wide range of causes and characteristics, it is challenging to define it precisely.
 It is different from city-country, rural-urban, etc. To put it another way, different viewpoints are used to define poverty.

 Types of Poverty in India